Lyrrad/multidrive/README.md

 An error may be returned if uploading a file greater than 10GB to Amazon Cloud Drive.
 A report with Amazon has been filed.
 The file appears to upload properly after a short delay.

 A possibly related issue is that downloading a file greater than 10GB is not supported from Amazon Cloud Drive.
-You have to use the Desktop version of Amazon Cloud Drive (for Mac or PC), and you can only download your entire library at once.
+It's unclear if it's currently possible to download these files.

 ## Requirements